JimDesu/basis-lang/spec.md

 `.implicit` carries three structural restrictions:

 - **Constructor-only.** `.implicit` may only be applied to constructor commands (commands with a productive `'r` receiver of buffer-backed type, per the constructor signature shape of §3.9).
-Applying `.implicit` to a method, a regular command, an at-stack handler, or any other shape is a static error.
+Applying `.implicit` to a method, a regular command, or any other shape is a static error.
 - **Literal-source restriction.** The single non-receiver parameter must be a literal type — one of `Integer`, `Decimal`, `Hex`, `String`, `Aggregate`, `Sequence`.
 Implicit conversions whose source is not a literal type would multiply the resolution candidates and make call-site reasoning brittle; the literal-source restriction confines the mechanism to its motivating cases.
 - **No implicit context parameters.** `.implicit` constructors may not declare implicit context parameters (the `/`-separated list of §3.6).
 The implicit mechanism elides a construction step at the surface; admitting context parameters in `.implicit` constructors would compound elision (literal elision plus context resolution elision), making call-site reasoning brittle.
 Constructor commands declared `.cmd` retain the standard implicit-context-parameter capability.